GuttameediAmulya/Student-Record-Management-system/README.md

 # Student-Record-Management-system
 Designed a role-based System with separate interfaces for Admin, Teachers, and Students.

 Enhanced system efficiency by replacing error-prone manual record-keeping with a fast, secure, and scalable solution.

 Implemented secure login mechanisms, student CRUD operations, staff management, and a centralized database using SQLite.

 Technologies Used: Python, SQLite3, Tkinter

-Passwords to run applicatin:
-admin username: admin
-password: admin@admin

-username and passwords for teachers can be found in admin dashbard